-Most companies plan software development based on the features that are going to be released in quarters, months, or weeks (based on sprint).
+Most companies plan software development based on the released features in quarters, months, or weeks (based on sprint).
 In the end, it is often difficult to predict whether users will use these features when presented to them.
 In contrast, Outcome-based design is a different way of collecting, testing, and implementing the requirements to make a successful product.

-According to Josh Seiden, an outcome is defined as the change in human behavior caused by the change in a product or service.
-The product designer does not write a list of features to be implemented; instead, it creates a list of desired results based on changing consumer interaction with the product.
+The product designer does not write a list of features to implement; instead, it creates a list of desired results based on changing consumer interaction with the product.

 Let’s take an example of an e-commerce company that finds that most of its customers are not completing the payment pages’ checkout process.
-Feature-based development methodology will ask to make the user-interface more friendly or add more steps.
+Feature-based development methodology will ask to make the user interface more friendly or add more steps.
 In contrast, outcome-based development will look into all the possible options to make more users take the desired action.
-This may include providing workarounds or on-screen help, thereby eliminating the need for expensive development.
+For example, it may include providing workarounds or on-screen help, thereby eliminating the need for expensive development.